JaydenBeckwith/CPUanalysis/README.md

-# GPUanalysis using various ML approaches
+# CPUanalysis using various ML approaches